What is a Care Specialism?

 Care services specialising in physical disabilities have staff who are trained to care for those who have mobility issues.
 For instance, they will be able to care for people who are wheelchair-bound or require hoisting.

-Care homes who cater for physical disabilities will have appropriate adjustments around the home such as fittings in bathrooms to make life easier for residents.
+Care homes that cater for physical disabilities will make appropriate adjustments around the home, such as fittings in bathrooms, to make life easier for residents.

 Respite Care

-Respite care is care that is required short-term.
-Typically, respite care is required for around 2-4 weeks to give a persons' main carer a break or whilst family members go away on a holiday.
+Respite care is short-term care.
+Typically, it lasts 2-4 weeks to give a person's main carer a break or while family members go away on holiday.

-Respite care can be provided in either a residential setting, or in the persons' own home with the help of home care/live-in Carers.
+Respite care can be provided in a residential setting or in the person's own home with the help of home care/live-in Carers.

 Palliative Care

-If a care service provides palliative care, they are able to care for those who are nearing the end of their life.
-Care services will be trained in how to make a persons' final days as comfortable and fulfilling as possible.
-The support that palliative care provides extends to the family, friends and carers of the person who requires care.
+If a care service provides palliative care, it can care for those nearing the end of their lives.
+Care services are trained to make a person's final days as comfortable and fulfilling as possible.
+The support that palliative care provides extends to the family, friends, and carers of the person who requires care.

 Are you looking for care for a loved one?
 We can help you find suitable care providers!